Marketcircle/AXElements/README.markdown

 # AXElements

-AXElements is a DSL abstraction on top of the Mac OS X Accessibility Framework that allows code to be written in a very natural and declarative style that describes user interactions.
+AXElements is a DSL andabstraction and an OO interface on top of the Mac OS X Accessibility Framework that allows code to be written in a very natural and declarative style that describes user interactions.

+## Getting Setup

+You need to have the OS X developer tools installed in order to get the full experience.
+Go ahead and install the tools now if you haven't done that yet, I'll wait.

+Once, you have the developer tools, you should install MacRuby, the latest release should be sufficient, but nightly buids are usually safe as well.
+If you are on Snow Leopard, you will also need to install the Bridge Support Preview.

+At this point you should be able to run `macrake`.
+Which by default will probably complain about things missing.
+Now you should install the dependency gems by running `macrake install_deps`; if you get an error about not have permission you will need to add `sudo` to the command.

 ## Documentation